 - Doubled commit frequency by Engineers

-Plandek is an analytics platform to help software delivery teams deliver valuable software, faster and more predictably – across and within value streams.
+Plandek is an intelligent analytics and performance platform to help software delivery teams deliver valuable software faster and more predictably.